×

 When we asked people why foreigners move to Quebec City, they responded:

 "Quebec City is a vibrant and historic city with a unique French-Canadian culture.
 It is a safe and welcoming city with a low cost of living and a high quality of life.
 The city is home to a diverse population of expats from all over the world, making it a great place to meet new people and experience different cultures.
 Quebec City is also known for its stunning natural beauty, with its cobblestone streets, old-world architecture, and picturesque views of the St. Lawrence River.
-With its excellent public transportation system, world-class universities, and vibrant nightlife, Quebec City is an ideal destination for expats looking for a new home," remarked one expat in Quebec City.
+With its excellent public transportation system, world-class universities, and vibrant nightlife, Quebec City is an ideal destination for expats looking for a new home," said one expat living in Quebec City.

 About the Author